Transport for the North

-Transport for the North (TfN) is the first statutory sub-national transport body in the United Kingdom.
+Transport for the North (TfN) is the first statutory sub-national transport body in England outside of Greater London.
 It was formed in 2018 to make the case for strategic transport improvements across the North of England.
 Creating this body represented an unprecedented devolution of power from central government.
 TfN brings together the North's twenty local transport authorities and business leaders together with Network Rail, National Highways, and HS2 and works with the UK Government.
 The organisation has offices in Manchester and Leeds.

 About

 TfN is partnership of public and private sector representatives working with the UK Government and national transport bodies to develop and deliver strategic transport infrastructure across the North of England.
 Through the Cities and Local Government Devolution Act 2016, a statutory instrument was laid before Parliament in November 2017.
-Following parliamentary approval, TfN's functions have been enshrined in legislation and came in to force in April 2018.
+Following approval, TfN's functions have been enshrined in the Sub-national Transport Body (Transport for the North) Regulations 2018 (SI 2018/103) which came in to force in April 2018.
 TfN is a statutory partner to the Department for Transport, National Highways, and Network Rail to ensure that the North's pan-Northern strategic transport priorities are developed and delivered.

 TfN's work is to align with the statutory local transport plan of the existing local transport authorities, as no powers have been taken away from local government.
 The Cities and Local Government Devolution Act 2016 as amended states that TfN's constituent authorities must 'exercise transport functions with a view to securing the implementation of the proposals contained in the STB's transport strategy.'